 Auditions for the Rockford Symphony Youth Orchestra take place annually in the spring for the next concert season.
 However, students may audition by appointment between semesters for admission in the spring semester.

-Formal auditions for the 2017/18 Season are over.
-Individuals still interested in joining RSYO may contact the office for an individual appointment.
+Individuals interested in joining RSYO for the Spring 2018 semester may contact the office for an individual appointment.

 For inquiries on scheduling an audition, please contact Margo Stedman at firstname.lastname@example.org or 815.972.2939.

 The RSYO is an advanced ensemble intended for young musicians who have been playing for a minimum of three years.
 The typical RSYO member has been playing for five years or more, and is taking private lessons on the instrument that they play in the orchestra.

 Each audition will last approximately 10 minutes.

 1) two contrasting solo pieces (concerto movement, etude, etc.) of 3-5 minutes length.
 One piece should be fast and demonstrate virtuosity and technical skill, the other should be slower to show the applicant’s musicality and quality of tone.

 2) scales— from memory preferred— Major and minor 0-4 flats and sharps, plus chromatic scale.
 At least two octaves, 3 preferred.

 Auditions are judged according to six categories: Musicality, Intonation, Technique, Tone Quality, Scales, and Sight-reading